istevens/stam_confirmation_bias/article.rst

 Why we should care
 ==================

-As we'll learn later, confirmation bias can change the way its victims view reality.
+As we'll learn later, confirmation bias can change the way we view reality.
 Once affected, we may only see what we are led to expect.
 We may also overvalue information or events which support our theories.
 Horoscopes are a mild example of how these tendencies can be used and remain popular because of